Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 Progress tracking includes monitoring the execution of test cases, identifying how many have been completed and evaluating the rate at which testing is moving forward.
 It also involves tracking defects, including how many have been found, fixed, and remain unresolved.

+Key metrics for progress tracking include, **test execution rate** test cases completed per day, **defect find rate** defects identified per day, **defect resolution rate** defects fixed per day, **schedule variance** planned vs. actual completion percentage.

 By tracking progress, teams can determine whether testing is on schedule and whether objectives are likely to be achieved within the planned timeframe.
 It helps identify delays, bottlenecks or areas where additional attention is required.

+If progress falls behind by more than 10% of the schedule, or if critical defects block more than 20% of test cases, escalation to the Test Lead or project manager is typically required.

 Progress tracking also supports better planning during execution.
 If testing is slower than expected or if defect resolution is delayed, adjustments can be made to keep testing aligned with project goals.